ProlificLabs/autosync/README.md

     ```bash
     make build_go
     ```
-    This depends on `make yrs` and then compiles the example Go program (`main.go`, if you create one, or the `autoSyncDoc` package tests) which links against the host architecture's static library.
+    This depends on `make yrs` and then compiles the example Go program (`main.go`, if you create one, or the `autosync` package tests) which links against the host architecture's static library.

 4.  **Build All (Alias for `build_go`)**:
     ```bash